AlexPrimus/AlexPrimus/README.md

 - 👋 Hi, I’m Alex
-- 👀 I’m interested in Music and currently coding
+- 👀 I’m interested in everything related to sound
 - 🌱 Student of Sound and Music Production

 <!---